How to Clean Baseboard Heaters (Radiators & Covers) the Right Way

 You should clean your baseboard heaters inside and out at least once per year.
 Summer is a great time to tackle the job since the heat is already off.

 With just a few minutes per heater, you can get prepped for the coming winter and ensure your heat will work efficiently.
 And you can do it better and cheaper than hiring a cleaning service!
-Here’s how to clean hydronic baseboard heaters in five easy steps.
+How do you clean baseboard heaters?
+Here's five easy steps.

 What You Need